 Furthermore, the timepiece also comes with an INDIGLO Night- light; pressing the crown illuminates the entire display.
 On top of that, you can find a date window at the 6 o’clock position.
 In addition, it has a 100m water resistance, which means it can withstand swimming, snorkeling, and other basic water activities.

-Honestly, I would suggest you to not think twice before going for this watch as it has so many other features including a thermometer that too at such a budget-friendly price.
+Honestly, I would suggest you not think twice & buy this watch with a temperature sensor.
+Besides the temperature sensor, it has many other features making it a great option at a budget-friendly price.

-The Garmin Fenix 6 Pro flaunts a hell of a lot of features that might be mesmerizing for outdoor enthusiasts.
-The features include highly accurate navigation, temperature sensor, and several more beneficial sensors that you could ever use.
-As per my opinion, you would not require to purchase any other watch if you have Garmin Fenix 6 Pro smartwatch with a thermometer.
+The Garmin Fenix 7 flaunts a hell of a lot of features that might be mesmerizing for outdoor enthusiasts.
+These features include highly accurate navigation, temperature sensor, and several more beneficial sensors that you could ever use.
+In my opinion, you would not need to purchase any other watch if you have Garmin Fenix 7 smartwatch with a thermometer.

-The 2.88 ounces sturdy and sophisticated smartwatch comes with a rugged stainless steel case along with a sapphire display that makes it scratch-resistant.
+This 79-gram sturdy and sophisticated smartwatch comes with sapphire glass along with a rugged stainless steel case that makes it scratch-resistant.
 The silicone wristband can be easily detached if you want to change the strap.
 There are a lot of strap variants available, including nylon, leather, titanium, and so on.

 From the home page, you can go to another menu by pressing the down button.
-Here, as you scroll down, you will come across a respiration sensor, ambient temperature sensor, and many more features.
+Here, as you scroll down, you will come across respiration tracking, ambient temperature sensor, and many more tracking features.
 Remember to remove the watch from your wrist 15-20 minutes before as it might not tell you the accurate temperature of the surroundings if you wear it on your wrist.

-In addition, Garmin’s timepiece also has TOPO maps, multiple navigation satellite systems, sleep rate monitor, and in-built triple sensors – digital compass, barometric altimeter, and gyroscope.
+In addition, Garmin’s timepiece also has TOPO maps, multiple navigation satellite systems, a sleep rate monitor, and in-built triple sensors – a digital compass, barometric altimeter, and gyroscope.

 5. Casio G- Shock Mudman

-The next timepiece with a thermometer is from Casio’s G-Shock series, and like the other G Shock models, it is also worth the money.
+The next timepiece with a thermometer is from Casio’s G-Shock series, and most G Shock-like models, it is also worth the money.

 As apparent by the name, it is mud-resistant.
-So, you don’t have to worry whenever you are playing outdoors or are planning to go hiking with your squad.
-Its tough solar power makes it more reliable as it ensures the stable working of the various power-hungry features including stopwatch, countdown timer, etc.
+So, I didn’t have to worry whenever I was playing outdoors or on a hike with my squad.
+Also, this affordable watch has solar charging which ensured the stable working of the various power-hungry features like a stopwatch, countdown timer, etc.

-An easy one-touch button enables the compass and ambient temperature sensor.
-Also, it has a moon graph that means the watch will indicate the current moon phase in the aperture of the dial.
+I liked the one-touch button on the watch that enables the compass and ambient temperature sensor.
+Also, this digital watch with a temperature sensor has a moon graph which means the watch will indicate the current moon phase in the aperture of the dial.
 Hence, you will get an indication of the tide status.
-If you were thinking of going out fishing or boating then you can plan accordingly.
+It is not a full-fledged tide watch for boating but it can still be helpful when you are out fishing or boating.

-Additionally, it comes with 12/24 hour formats, and you can change it as per your preference.
-The timepiece also has a Full auto EL light with afterglow making it easily readable in low light or dark.
-Its shock and water resistance keep it well protected.
+Additionally, this thermometer watch comes with 12/24 hour formats, so you can read the military time on the watch.
+The timepiece also has a full auto EL light with afterglow making it easily readable in low light or dark.
+Its shock and water resistance build quality keeps it well protected as well.

 Overall, this watch can be a perfect buddy for your next adventure trip.